Self-Employment Taxes for Americans Abroad

 - Are required to file Form 4562 that reports amortization (a technique from accounting that is used to lower the book value of an intangible asset or loan periodically over a set period of time) and depreciation (the value of your business/assert reducing due to wear and tear) of your business

 If you have a foreign corporation, you’ll have to fill out Form 5471.
 If you are involved in a foreign partnership, you’ll need to file Form 8865.
-To read more about small business structures and taxes, do check out this post here.
+To read more about small business structures and taxes, do check out our small business guide.

 Paying Social Security and Medicare Taxes